 Your Life is Worth Penn Medicine

-The Penn Lung Center offers a comprehensive approach to the diagnosis and treatment of lung disease.
+The Harron Lung Center offers a comprehensive approach to the diagnosis and treatment of lung disease.
 Penn's multidisciplinary team of expert clinicians and researchers has pioneered technological and treatment advances, providing patients with lung disease and lung cancer more leading-edge treatment options than any other provider in the region.
 All patient services, from imaging to rehabilitation, are conveniently located in one centralized location.

 World-Class Patient Care & Research

 - Research has shown that for many lung diseases the best diagnosis is made when the pulmonologist, radiologist and pathologist work together to review symptoms and test results.
 Penn Medicine's state-of-the-art imaging and conference center facilitates onsite consultation between the pulmonary physicians, radiologists and pathologists.
 They work together to make the most accurate diagnosis for patients.